 Many students choose to purchase a Totum card (£14.99 for 1 year) as they have a wider range of discounts such as 20% of National Express and 10% off Co-op.

 It’s so convenient to have it all in an app because you can easily search to see if there is a discount available before you buy something when you’re out and about.
 They also have their own student budgeting advice sections which include FAQs.

 Food and drink is a big one that ties in well with student discount.
 By no means should your student budget mean limiting your dining out experiences to the Mcdonald’s Savers menu (and free burger or McFlurry with your student ID).
 Although, it does have some gems.

 If you’re anything like me, you’ll be partial to a nice meal out with friends over a shared bottle of wine or a few cocktails.
 This is something my course mates and I loved treating ourselves to and it was a great de-stressor.
 But we were smart about it to make sure we never paid full price.
 We would always go on a weeknight when student discount offers are valid, with the added bonus of being quieter.

 Some of our favourites were Ask Italian (40% off on Mondays and Tuesdays), Pizza Express & Zizzi (30% off, excluding Friday & Saturday).
-Byron Burger also offer an increased discount of 30% off fairly frequently, so that’s worth looking out for.
+Byron Burger also offers an increased discount of 30% off fairly frequently, so that’s worth looking out for.
 These restaurants are in really snazzy buildings in York too, so it makes for a nice evening.
 Not to solely focus on chains though because York is well-known for its multitude of amazing independent eateries and a lot of them have very reasonable prices.